 Before I begin, I’d like to give a shout out to my friend and colleague, Taylre Jones, for developing the very early stages of the look of this film.

 The Black & White Grading Process

 In Resolve, there are a number of ways to grade a black & white film.
 I typically use the RGB Mixer set to monochrome rather than zeroing out saturation or using a LUT.
 Being able to individually adjust the RGB sliders can produce some great effects.
 For example, toying with the red channel can produce some creamy skin tone and also dramatic skylines.
 For other cool black & white tricks, check out Dan’s use of the RGB mixer.
 Dan has another Insight that covers black & white exposure and tonality that you might find interesting, as well.

 Ida is the inspiration for this film.
 Ida is a gorgeous, dreamy movie and has a stunning 1940s monochrome look.
 Although the director loved this look, I purposefully did not use stills from Ida for matching.
 Rather, I just watched the movie and then went for it.

 What Did I Get Myself Into?

 The central symbolic theme in this film is a violet feather.
 Violet feathers, however, are not readily available.
-The director needed me to isolate the red feather and changes its color to violet.
-This created a bit of a challenge, as the actress’ black & white skin tone needed to be maintained when keying the red feather and shifting its hue.
+The director needed me to isolate the red feather and change its color to violet.
+This created a bit of a challenge, as the actress’s black & white skin tone needed to be maintained when keying the red feather and shifting its hue.

 This might seem like a pretty easy thing to do, but in this film, the feather is being held or carried by the actress and it’s moving throughout the film.
 In two instances, it is transferred from one person to another.